-Press OVERVIEW then one of the other round buttons on the right hand side of the Launchpad, to jump to note and controller layout pages.
-Or if you are currently viewing the top left most Performance zone on the Launchpad, press the left navigation button twice or more.
-To access more than the first 7 pages you continue to use the navigation buttons.
+Press OVERVIEW then one of the other round buttons on the right-hand side of the Launchpad, to jump to note and controller layout pages.
+If you are currently viewing the top left most Performance zone on the Launchpad, press the left navigation button twice or more.
+To access more than the first seven pages you continue to use the navigation buttons.

 Note layouts control the currently selected channel in the step sequencer window.
 Use the Prev/Next Channel buttons on the right to change the target channel.
 Select two channels at the same time in the step sequencer window of FL Studio to use the C Major + Slicex page for two different instruments at the same time.

-The XY Controller page is actually only one controller, but link it twice to two different parameters, disable 'Remove conflicts' and use the corresponding mapping formula presets, so X and Y position are mapped to each link.
+The XY Controller page is actually only one controller but link it twice to two different parameters, disable 'Remove conflicts' and use the corresponding mapping formula presets, so X and Y positions are mapped to each link.

 Hold (or double-tap to lock) SCENE to hold notes, or to enter "temporary" fader mode.
 Press +SCENE to release all held notes.

 There are preset layouts, but you can also create your own with a simple scripting system.
 See custom setup/page info here